 - Email Errors.
 Before sending an email containing PHI, it is important to double-check the recipient’s email address before sending it.
 It is recommended that email addresses are confirmed with the patient for correct spelling before sending an email.

-With just a few minutes, any professional can develop and document a few simple procedures to protect everyone involved.
+With just a few minutes, any professional can develop and document a few simple procedures to compile a HIPAA-compliant email to protect everyone involved.

 - Delete previous portions of email when responding to a client’s or patient’s email.

 - Double-check email addresses before sending your outgoing message.

 - Make it a practice to glance at the To line before clicking the “Send” button.